jschnab/finance-scraping/README.md

 ## General prerequisites
 * this software is designed to work on a Linux distribution.
-* Python 3.6 or a superior version is required.
+* Python 3.6 or a higher version is required.
 * you need to provide a file containing a list of URLs to scrape (one URL per line, see an example URL in the description paragraph).
 Name this file `scraping_links.txt` and place it in folder `finance_scraping` (where the `main.py` module is located).

 ## Local installation